 The Department for Business, Energy & Industrial Strategy has issued a significant amount of additional information in the form of summary, statutory and non-statutory guidance in this area.
 This guidance contains, for example, further detail of the requirements and processes involved at various stages of keeping the PSC register, official wording for entering on the PSC register and example notices relating to obtaining and confirming PSC information.

 How we can help

-If you are in the Warwickshire area please do contact us for guidance on the PSC register obligations.
+If you are in the Leicestershire area please do contact us for guidance on the PSC register obligations.